What Voids a Shingle Warranty?

 If your MasterShield dealer comes up against a situation where going under your roof shingles did not make sense, then they have several other installation options.
 MasterShield can also be installed directly onto your fascia and can be done in such a way that it becomes an extension of your drip edge.
 When this installation method is used, the installation can also protect your fascia board from being exposed to water.

-So, who’s word are you going to take about roof shingle warranties?
+So, whose word are you going to take about roof shingle warranties?
 We suggest the manufacturer since they don’t have any skin in the game.